teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/tricky-trapper-v-mouser.jpg" class="medium-image">

 The copyright analysis in Tricky Trapper v.
 Mouser is similar to the Asteroids v.
 Meteors case.
 IBM's Mouser game was suspiciously similar to Frybarger's Tricky Trapper, so Frybarger sued for copyright infringement.
 The court noticed several similarities between the two games, but decided that IBM had only copied from the game's *idea*, not its *expression*.
-The judge specifically identified some of the basic game mechanics as not protectable:
+The judge specifically identified some of the basic game mechanics as **not protectable**:

 - **Board:** The screen of each game is filled with straight rows of pivot points on a solid colored background.
 Some of the pivot points are connected by solid lines.

 - **Hero:** Both games have a single protagonist that moves vertically and horizontally, and rearranges the solid lines to capture bad guys and earn points.

 - **Bad Guys:** In both games, there are several bad guys to capture.
 The bad guys move toward the hero, and if they catch him, he dies.

 [*Frybarger v.
 IBM*, 812 F.2d 525 (9th Cir.
 1987)](http://scholar.google.com/scholar_case?case=10064022025067012402).